theseanl/todomvc/typescript-angular/readme.md

+> This is a demonstration of adopting TSCC to an existing project.
+The original app is at [todomvc/typescript-angular](https://github.com/tastejs/todomvc/tree/master/examples/typescript-angular).
+> In order to make it compatible with TSCC, following changes were made:
+> ### Changes
+> - Re-organized references to use es module imports.
+Removed `module 'todos'` and triple-slash directives.
+> - [Exported](https://github.com/angular/tsickle#exporting-decorators) controller methods which are used in HTML.
+Added `declare` to `ITodoScope` in order to preserve its property names.
+Since angularjs depends on referencing properties and methods name on html, it requires a lot of additional work to preserve those from JS's side.
+> - Added types for AngularJS from DefinitelyTyped.
+Reference global `angular` variable via `import * as angular from 'angular'`.
+Fixed AngularJS version specified in package.json to what is actually included with the package.

 # TypeScript & AngularJS TodoMVC Example

 > TypeScript is a language for application-scale JavaScript development.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 Any browser.
 Any host.
 Any OS.
 Open Source.